 3. Ensures efficient administrative processes by monitoring the expenditures of federal programs such as Pell and the National Science Foundation grants.

-4. Improves cash flow by assuring timely billing, including federal draw downs, of grant and contract receivables.
+4. Improves cash flow by assuring timely billing and federal drawdowns of grant and contract receivables.

 5. Monitors externally sponsored grants and contracts by reviewing and/or assuring the review of the daily and monthly activities within these accounts and making accounting corrections as appropriate.